franzos/vue3-pocketbase/README.md

 ## API

-Here's what a form submission looks like:
+Here's what a form submission could look like:

 ```bash
 curl -X POST \